Budgeting for Tertiary Study

 New Zealand citizens and permanent visa holders (non-humanitarian subclass) are not eligible for a HECS-HELP loan and must pay their student contribution in full up-front.

 The compulsory repayment threshold is adjusted each year.
 For the 2013–14 financial year the threshold is $51 309 and approximately four per cent of income is paid back to service the debt.
 The percentage increases in proportion to income.

 More specific information about CSPs and how to apply for HECS-HELP is provided by Deakin as part of the enrolment process or can be found on the fee payment assistance webpage.

 Most tertiary providers charge a fee that funds campus-based student services such as careers and employment, academic skills units, financial advice and sporting facilities.

 At Deakin this is called the Student Services and Amenities Fee (SSAF) and students can either pay it up-front or take out a loan, similar to HECS-HELP.
-The amount varies depending on study load (full-time or part-time) and whether students are studying on or off campus.
-In 2013 this fee is between $44 and $91 per trimester.
+The amount varies depending on study load (full-time or part-time) and whether students are studying at a campus or engage in cloud (online) learning.
+The 2014 fee is between $45 and $93 per trimester.

 |Deakin University Student Association (DUSA) membership|

 DUSA is the student association that provides a voice to Deakin students via services, advocacy and support.

 Run by students for students, representatives serve on Deakin boards and committees to enhance the student experience and influence decisions to benefit students.
 DUSA and the campus-based clubs and societies provide an important opportunity for students to engage with like-minded people and actively participate in the Deakin community.

 DUSA coordinates social events for students throughout the year and supports Deakin student clubs.
 The social engagement and involvement with university life not only supports students throughout their degree, but also ensures a memorable experience to look back on.